How to Check SSL Certificates and Stay Secure

 If using a Windows Server, you can access the Certificate Store using the following steps:

-• Open the MMC (Microsoft Management Console) by entering MMC on Command Prompt.
+• Open the MMC (Microsoft Management Console) by entering MMC from a Command Prompt session.

 • Next, click OK, and you will be redirected back to the snap-ins page.

-To view a particular certificate in the MMC snap-in, choose it from the left pane where the certificate store is present.
-The available certificates from the selected certificate store will be displayed on the middle pane of the window.
+To view a particular certificate in the MMC snap-in, double-click on Certificates (Local Computer) from the left pane, then expand a Certificate Store to view the certificates, such as Personal > Certificates.
+The available certificates from the selected Certificate Store will be displayed on the middle pane of the window.

 To view the certificate, double-click on it.
-A Certificate Window will appear and show the selected certificate’s different properties, such as the valid duration, expiry date, path, and any associated private key details.
+A Certificate window will appear and will show the selected certificate’s different properties, such as the valid duration, expiry date, path, and any associated private key details.

 Is My SSL Certificate Valid?

-All SSL certificates come with a finite lifespan with a set expiry date.
-Upon reaching the expiry date, the SSL certificate will not be considered valid.
+All TLS/SSL certificates come with a finite lifespan with a set expiry date.
+Upon reaching the expiry date, the certificate will not be considered valid.

 In most cases, a certificate will be replaced once it nears its expiry date.
-But certain conditions like the heartbleed bug, SHA-1 end-of-life migration, company mergers, changes in security policy may demand you to replace certificates.
+But certain conditions like the Heartbleed vulnerability, SHA-1 deprecation, company mergers, or changes in security policy may require certificates to be reissued sooner.
+As certificate lifetimes continue to shrink, organizations will need to adopt more automated, agile approaches to manage PKI at scale and avoid service disruptions.

 How To Verify SSL Certificates In Windows?